irvinlim/dotfiles/README.md

 Ideally, this repository should contain only public configuration.

-For private or environment-specific configuration, maintain a downstream fork that is based on this repository.
-The fork needs to be kept up to date with upstream manually using `git merge`.
+For private or environment-specific configuration, maintain a downstream fork that is based on this repository, and branch from `master`.
+The branch needs to be kept up to date with upstream manually using `git merge origin/master`.